-Supervisory Board Meetings in 2014
+Supervisory Board Meetings for the financial year 2014

-The Supervisory Board held two meetings in 2014 at which it discussed the 2012 financial statements, the development of the Company's operations and the forecast planning.
-The dates of the meetings were 11 February 2014 and 27 March 2014.
+The Supervisory Board held five regular meetings about the financial year 2014 at which it discussed the development of the Company's operations, examined the results presented to it by the Management Board as well as the forecast planning.
+The dates of the meetings were 27 March 2014, 25 April 2014, 21August 2014, 12 November 2014, and 12 March 2015.